Tips for Cultivating These Beautiful and Useful Plants

 To prevent them from overtaking other garden residents, keep a close watch, harvest regularly, and collect seeds or seed pods before they are dispersed.
 Or, consider cultivating your herbs in containers.

 While containers dry out faster than beds and borders, and hence require more frequent watering, they provide a perfect home for roaming, trailing herbs.

 The expansive foliage and meandering nature of herbs encourages them to fill out containers for a lush, profuse look, but the constrained space keeps them from disturbing other plants.

-Containers also make it easier to move and there are many different types and styles.
+Containers also make them easier to move, and there are many different types and styles.

-As long as some openings are punched into the bucket for drainage, the herbs will thrive but not conquer your entire garden.
+As long as some openings are punched into the bucket for drainage, the herbs will thrive without conquering your entire garden.

-While appearing like any peaceful garden plant on the surface, the roots will be stopped from choking out other flowers and shrubs, and the foliage can be easily pruned.
+With an appearance similar to any other plant in your garden on the surface, the pot will contain the roots to prevent them from choking out other flowers and shrubs, and the foliage can easily be pruned.

-If you prefer to grow herbs in a bed or border, and not use decorative containers, this method will furnish the look you desire while taming the herbs’ habit of wandering.
+If you prefer to grow herbs in a bed or border and you’re not a fan of decorative containers (and the frequent watering they require), this method will furnish the look you desire while taming the herbs’ habit of wandering.

 Beyond the Garden